 Any questions regarding this RFP should be addressed only to the Issuing Officer.
-All questions must be submitted via email no later than 12:00 Noon, Tuesday, March 15, 2016 to sara.messerly@iwd.iowa.gov.
+All questions must be submitted via email no later than 12:00 Noon, Tuesday, March 15, 2016 to Carlos Vega at carlos.vega@iwd.iowa.gov.
 Questions will be responded to in writing and posted on the regional website.
 This website can be accessed at: www.iowawdb.gov